dymurray/ao-blogs/manage-status.md

 ## Ansible Operator's existing status management
-Ansible Operator by default provides useful information about the Ansible run by updating the CR's status subresource with output of the run.
+Ansible Operator by default provides useful information about the Ansible run by updating the CR's status subresource with the output of the run.
 This output includes the number of `changed`, `ok`, and `failed` tasks in the previous run along with an associated error message if it exists.
 An example output is shown
 below: